Sid McMath: Governor of Arkansas

 After success as a prosecutor, McMath in 1948 won a close Democratic gubernatorial primary runoff election against conservative Jack Holt, a former state attorney general.
 Holt accused McMath of "selling out to the Negro vote."
 McMath then defeated the Republican Charles R. Black of Corning, Arkansas in the general election.

 McMath entered office January 11, 1949, as the nation's youngest governor.
 He was easily reelected in 1950 over his immediate predecessor, Benjamin Travis Laney of Camden, who attacked McMath for having supported Truman in 1948 when Laney and many other southern Democrats bolted the Democratic party over its civil rights plank.
 The walk-outs switched their allegiance to Governor Strom Thurmond of South Carolina, who ran as a "Dixiecrat".
 McMath wrested control of the Arkansas party from Laney.
 He campaigned vigorously across the region and was credited by Truman with helping to save most of the South for the Democratic column, providing the electoral margin for a stunning upset victory.
 The two developed a lifelong friendship; McMath was mentioned early as a possible vice-presidential choice in 1952.

-McMath's administration focused on infrastructure improvements, including the extensive paving of farm-to-market and primary roads "to get Arkansas out of the mud and the dust", rural electrification, and the construction of a medical center in the capital city.
-McMath supported anti-lynching statutes and appointed African Americans to state boards for the first time.
+Described as a “Modern Populist,” McMath presided over a number of progressive measures during his tenure.
+His administration focused on infrastructure improvements, including the extensive paving of farm-to-market and primary roads "to get Arkansas out of the mud and the dust", rural electrification, and the construction of a medical center in the capital city.
+McMath supported anti-lynching statutes and appointed African-Americans to state boards for the first time.
 His administration consolidated hundreds of small school districts and built the University of Arkansas for Medical Sciences (financed with a two-cent tax on cigarettes – a significant innovation).
 McMath worked tirelessly, often clandestinely, with Dr. Lawrence Davis, Sr. to save the state's all-black college, Arkansas Agricultural, Mechanical, & Normal, now the University of Arkansas at Pine Bluff.
 McMath also reformed the state's mental health system and increased the minimum wage.

 McMath was elected by the governors of other petroleum producing states to chair the Interstate Oil and Gas Compact Commission, which sought to improve pricing structures and broaden federal support for fossil fuel exploration.
 He was elected chairman of the Southern Governor's Conference.
 McMath invited muckraking Arkansas Gazette editor Harry Ashmore to speak to the governors.
 His topic was the waste of scarce public funds in maintaining separate school systems for white and black pupils.